noirXnyx/noirXnyx.github.io/_pages/projects.md

 layout: page
 title: Projects
 permalink: /projects/
-description: This page features projects that, for various reasons, were not committed to or deployed on GitHub, along with explanations of the projects included in the repositories.
-I'm still in the process of updating and editing this page.
+description: This page showcases projects that have been committed and deployed on GitHub, each with a brief explanation and a link to the corresponding repository.
+Some projects are not yet committed or deployed due to various reasons such as ongoing revisions, data privacy considerations, or deployment constraints.
+The page is actively being updated to reflect current progress.
 nav: true
 nav_order: 3
 display_categories: [school projects, personal projects]